braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/ios/push_design_guide.md

   - Campaigns
 ---

-# iOS push notification design guide
+# iOS 15 push notification design guide

-> This reference article covers guidelines and recommendations to consider while designing iOS messages.
+> This reference article covers guidelines and recommendations to consider while designing push messages for iOS 15 and above.

 While we can't provide a hard and fast rule for the precise number of characters to include in a push, we have some great guidelines and recommendations for you to consider while designing iOS messages.
 When in doubt, keep it short and sweet.
-Play it safe, targeting about 30–40 characters for both the message title and body.
+Play it safe, targeting about 30–40 characters per line for both the message title and body.

 ## Notification states